 The battle between Australian states and territories for International Students is heating up.
 Queensland International Student numbers jumped 11% last year compared to a 2% rise the year before.
 Western Australia recently announced it will offer WA State Sponsorship for University Graduates.
 Queensland is currently offering QLD State Sponsorship for University Graduates of Masters and Phd…

 Something to celebrate!
 Commencing October 2018, the first round of offers will be released for WA State Sponsorship for University Graduates.
 The list of available occupations is extensive and designed to boost international student numbers in Western Australia.
 For past and current students, this is a very welcome development.
 If you would like help with your…

 If you are a medical professional working in Western Australia or with a job offer from a West Australian employer, you may qualify for a Skilled Sponsored (subclass 190) visa or the temporary Skilled Regional (provisional) visa (subclass 489).
-A new training levy applies to all permanent employer…
+Contact our Migration Agent Perth for up to date and current migration advice.
+A new training…

 The Western Australian Government has announced yesterday that it will be developing a new 190 WA Skilled Graduate List for graduates from West Australian universities.
 High achieving graduates who complete PhD, Masters, Honours and other higher degrees may be offered State Sponsorship if they meet the eligibility criteria and have an occupation on the new list. …

 The Australian migration landscape is constantly changing.
 Massive changes to the skilled migration program were announced in April 2017 with further changes due in July 2017 and March 2018.
 Many people are still trying to understand the full impact these changes will have on their businesses and skilled visa options.
 If you are…